-I write today with enormous, ongoing gratitude for everything you’ve done—and continue to do—to get us through, and hopefully past, the health and safety challenges of late 2021 and to position us to welcome our students to campus for the spring 2022 semester.
-With enrollment strong, Omicron cases declining, more in-person classes set to resume, and protocols in place to safeguard the campus, we are well positioned to return from winter break and ensure that students, faculty, and staff will be able to thrive.
+I write today with enormous, ongoing gratitude for everything you’ve done—and continue to do—to get us through the health and safety challenges of late 2021 and 2022, and to position us to welcome our students to campus for the Spring 2023 semester.
+With enrollment strong, over 90% of classes back in person, and protocols in place to safeguard the campus, we are well positioned to commence a new academic year and ensure that students, faculty, and staff will be able to thrive.

 Spring Work Schedules and Remote Work Agreements

 CUNY will continue to implement its policy that all students taking in-person or hybrid classes, with the exception of the small number of students with medical exceptions or religious exemptions, must be vaccinated to access campus.
-We are fortunate that the majority of our spring students will be returning students who have already uploaded their proof of vaccination.
-All students must have their vaccination documentation uploaded and approved in CUNYfirst or they will be de-registered from classes by CUNY before classes begin.
-If they subsequently upload proof, they may register for courses up to the end of the add/drop period on February 3.
+We are fortunate that the majority of our students will be returning students who have already uploaded their proof of vaccination.
+All students must have their vaccination documentation uploaded and approved in CUNYfirst or they will be de-registered from classes by CUNY.

 Additionally, we continue to encourage faculty and staff members who have been vaccinated to upload their proof of vaccination, including booster shots.
 CUNYfirst has recently been updated to allow for uploading proof of booster doses.
 We also remind all staff that if you are not vaccinated, you must continue to test weekly.

-CUNY has significantly expanded its random testing program, increasing the proportion of the vaccinated population being tested each week to 20%.
+CUNY will continue its random testing program by testing 5% of the campus community.
 Please monitor your email, including your spam folder, for notifications from Cleared4.
 Please note: if you are selected for random testing, you will need to be tested within the week you receive the email.
 We want to remind you that you can go to any CUNY testing site to be tested.
 More information on CUNY testing locations and hours can found here.
 Please note that failure to comply may result in CUNY revoking your access to campus.

 If you test positive at a CUNY testing site, our Coronavirus Liaison will be notified and will be in touch with instructions.
 If you test positive at a non-CUNY site, please write an email to COVIDhub@hunter.cuny.edu, and you will be contacted with guidance about isolation protocols.